keplerlab/katna/docs/source/index.rst

 Video compression is handled using ffmpeg library.
 Details about which could be read in :ref:`Katna.video_compressor` section.

+Since version 0.8.0 of Katna we are extending smart resize features to videos with the help of Google's Mediapipe project.
+To know more about this please refer to documentation :ref:`Katna.video_resize`.
+Please note that this feature is an experimental feature.
+And might be subject to removal/modifications at later versions.
+Also you also need to install Google's Mediapipe library, Specially autoflip binary for this to work.
+Please refer to :ref:`tutorials_video_smart_resize` for how to install and configure mediapipe to be used with katna.

 Image Module:
 -------------
 This module handles the task(s) for smart cropping and smart image resizing.